London stock brick: History

 During the 19th century, the fields around London were built up with new housing.
 Commonly, a field would be excavated to expose the brickearth (which was found overlying the London clay subsoil), which was then turned into bricks on the site by moulding and firing them.
 The bricks would then be used to build houses adjacent to the brick field – transport was expensive.
 Once the building work was nearing completion the brick field would be levelled and built upon while a new brick field further out would supply the bricks.

 Bricks were also made in clay areas surrounding London.
-By the 1890s it is estimated 100 million bricks per year were being produced in West Middlesex, supplying Victorian London's demand for building materials.
+The opening of the Grand Junction Canal to the River Thames at Brentford in 1794 and its Paddington Arm in 1801, enabled the bulk transportation of stock bricks into London from west Middlesex, particularly from the Cowley, Yiewsley and Starveall areas.
+By the 1890s it is estimated 100 million bricks per year were being produced in west Middlesex, supplying Victorian London's demand for building materials.

+In December 1882, the Slough Arm of the canal opened, enabling the transportation of bricks made in Buckinghamshire.
 Bricks were also made in Kent, Essex and other areas where they could be imported to London by rail.
 In Stock, Essex, there is a common belief that 'stock bricks' originated there; bricks were certainly made there, but the name is a coincidence, stock being a common English word with many meanings and also a common place-name element.

 Air pollution in London during the 19th century and early 20th century commonly caused the bricks to receive a sooty deposition over time, turning the bricks greyish or even black, but the removal of contaminants from the air following the passing of the Clean Air Act in 1956, has enabled older buildings to be cleaned and new buildings to retain their natural colour.

 In the 19th century, London stock bricks were available in a variety of grades priced according to their consistency and their regularity of shape and colour.
 High-grade bricks were used for face work and lower grades were bought for use as internal bricks.
-Unfortunately it seems to have been common practice for a high grade brick to be broken in half so that it could be used twice, each end appearing as a header in the wall.
-The result of this parsimony was that the wall was deficient in bonding bricks, i.e. bricks tying the outer skin of brickwork back to the inner part of the wall, often resulting in the outer skin peeling away from the inner and bulging out.
+It seems to have been common practice for a high grade brick to be broken in half so that it could be used twice, each end appearing as a header in the wall.
+This cost-cutting would make a wall deficient in bonding bricks, i.e. bricks tying the outer skin of brickwork back to the inner part of the wall, often resulting in the outer skin peeling away from the inner and bulging out.
 This issue, known as snapped or snap headers, leads to walls which need to be repaired either by rebuilding or by fitting various types of proprietary tie.